Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Additional Experimental Details

-\paragraph{Reward functions.} We use three reward functions: \textbf{SEH} is the predicted binding affinity to soluble epoxide hydrolase, computed using a pre-trained proxy model~\citep{bengio2021flownetworkbasedgenerative}, with raw values divided by 8 to normalize to approximately $[0, 1]$; \textbf{SA} is the synthetic accessibility score~\citep{ertl2009sa}, computed using RDKit~\citep{landrum2010rdkit} and transformed as $(10 - \text{SA}_{\text{raw}}) / 9$ to map to $[0, 1]$ with higher values indicating easier synthesis; and \textbf{QED} is the quantitative estimate of drug-likeness~\citep{bickerton2012qed}, computed using RDKit~\citep{landrum2010rdkit}, already in $[0, 1]$.
+\paragraph{Reward functions.} For fragment-based generation, we use three reward functions. \textbf{SEH} is the predicted binding affinity to soluble epoxide hydrolase, computed using a pre-trained proxy model~\citep{bengio2021flownetworkbasedgenerative}, with raw values divided by 8 to normalize to approximately $[0, 1]$. \textbf{SA} is the synthetic accessibility score~\citep{ertl2009sa}, computed using RDKit~\citep{landrum2010rdkit} and transformed as $(10 - \text{SA}_{\text{raw}}) / 9$ to map to $[0, 1]$ with higher values indicating easier synthesis. \textbf{QED} is the quantitative estimate of drug-likeness~\citep{bickerton2012qed}, computed using RDKit~\citep{landrum2010rdkit}, already in $[0, 1]$.
+For atom-based generation (QM9), we use \textbf{GAP}, the HOMO--LUMO gap predicted by an MXMNet~\citep{zhang2020mmgnn} proxy trained on QM9, rescaled and clipped to $[0, 2]$ so that smaller gaps yield higher rewards; SA and QED are computed as above.

-\paragraph{Model details and hyperparameters.} All GFlowNets use a Graph Transformer~\citep{yun2019graphtransformernetworks} backbone with 6 layers and embedding dimension 128, taking a junction tree representation as input where nodes correspond to fragments and edges encode attachment points.
-Training uses the Sub-Trajectory Balance (SubTB; \citep{madan2023learninggflownetsfrompartialepisodes}) objective with Adam~\citep{kingma2015adam} (learning rate $5 \times 10^{-4}$, weight decay $10^{-8}$), batch size 64, sampling temperature $\tau = 0.99$, random action probability 0.05, and 15,000 iterations.
-For single-objective GFlowNets, we use $\beta \in \{32, 64\}$.
+\paragraph{Model details and hyperparameters.} All GFlowNets use a Graph Transformer~\citep{yun2019graphtransformernetworks} backbone, with 6 layers and embedding dimension 128 for fragment-based generation (taking a junction tree representation as input where nodes correspond to fragments and edges encode attachment points), and 4 layers and embedding dimension 64 for atom-based generation (taking the current molecular graph as input with node features encoding atom types and edge features encoding bond types).
+Training uses the Sub-Trajectory Balance (SubTB)~\citep{madan2023learninggflownetsfrompartialepisodes} objective with Adam~\citep{kingma2015adam} (learning rate $5 \times 10^{-4}$, weight decay $10^{-8}$), batch size 64, random action probability 0.05, and 15{,}000 iterations.

-For multi-objective baselines (MOGFN and HN-GFN), preferences $\boldsymbol{\omega} \in \Delta^{k-1}$ are sampled from $\mathrm{Dirichlet}(\alpha=1.0)$ during training, with $\beta = 64$.
+For multi-objective baselines (MOGFN and HN-GFN), preferences $\boldsymbol{\omega} \in \Delta^{k-1}$ are sampled from $\mathrm{Dirichlet}(\alpha=1.0)$ during training.
 MOGFN conditions the model by concatenating preferences to the graph-level embedding before the output heads.
 HN-GFN~\citep{zhu2023sample} uses a HyperNetwork with a 3-layer MLP (hidden dimension 100) to generate policy network weights from preferences.
+OP-GFN~\citep{chen2024orderpreserving} replaces the standard trajectory balance loss with a cross-entropy over Pareto-dominance labels computed from each batch.
+Other hyperparameters match MOGFN.